-5 In 1938, the Restatement of Torts stated that "[a] feature of goods is functional ... if it affects their purpose, action or performance, or the facility or economy of processing, handling or using them; it is non-functional if it does not have any of such effects."
-Restatement of Torts § 742 (1938).
-In the official comment to that Section, the Restatement explained several ways in which goods or their features might be functional.
-With regard to "goods [that] are bought largely for their aesthetic value," the Restatement suggested that "their features may be functional because they definitely contribute to that value and thus aid design was the United States Court of Appeals for the Ninth Circuit in Pagliero v.
+[6] Although the theory of aesthetic functionality was proposed as early as 1938,5 the first court to adopt the theory as the basis for denial of protection of a design was the United States Court of Appeals for the Ninth Circuit in Pagliero v.
 Wallace China Co., 198 F.2d 339 (9th Cir.1952).
 In Pagliero, the Court of Appeals determined that the Wallace China Company was not entitled to the exclusive use of a particular floral design on hotel china, despite its "creat[ion of] a substantial market for its products bearing these designs by virtue of extensive advertising."
 Id. at 340.
 The design, the Court held, was "functional" because it satisfied "a demand for the aesthetic as well as for the utilitarian."
 Id. at 343-44.
 Because the "particular feature is an important ingredient in the commercial success of the product, the interest in free competition permits its imitation in the absence of a patent or copyright."
 Id. at 343 (emphasis added).

 [7] Despite its apparent counterintuitiveness (how can the purely aesthetic be deemed functional, one might ask?), our Court has long accepted the doctrine of aesthetic functionality.
-See, e.g., Warner Bros., Inc., 724 F.2d at 329-32 (distinctive color and symbols on toy car were not functional, and so were protectable as trade dress).6 We have rejected, however, the circular "important ingredient" test formulated by the Pagliero court, which inevitably penalized the performance of an object for which the goods are intended."
-Id. § 742, cmt. a.
-This was the first time that a commentator had proposed that an aesthetic product feature might be functional.
-See 1 McCarthy on Trademarks § 7:79 (4th ed.).
+See, e.g., Warner Bros., Inc., 724 F.2d at 329-32 (distinctive color and symbols on toy car were not functional, and so were protectable as trade dress).6 We have rejected, however, the circular "important